 Local places to stay in Paris

-If you want your trip to have more culture and less tourists around, there are two great options that still bring you close to most tourists spots: Montmarte and Châtelet.
+If you want your trip to have more culture and fewer tourists around, there are two great options that still bring you close to most tourist spots: Montmarte and Châtelet.

 Next, near the Châtelet metro stop.
-This area, just north of Saint-Jacques Tower, is where the local French go to blow off steam.
+This area, just north of Saint-Jacques Tower, is where the local French goes to blow off steam.